grpc/proposal/A50-xds-outlier-detection.md

 The `outlier_detection` LB policy will have a timer that triggers on a period determined by the `interval` config option, and does the following:

+ 1. Record the timestamp for use when ejecting addresses in this iteration.
- 1. For each address, swap the call counter's buckets in that address's map entry.
+ 2. For each address, swap the call counter's buckets in that address's map entry.
- 2. If the `success_rate_ejection` configuration field is set, run the [success rate](#success-rate-algorithm) algorithm.
+ 3. If the `success_rate_ejection` configuration field is set, run the [success rate](#success-rate-algorithm) algorithm.
- 3. If the `failure_percentage_ejection` configuration field is set, run the [falure percentage](#failure-percentage-algorithm) algorithm.
+ 4. If the `failure_percentage_ejection` configuration field is set, run the [falure percentage](#failure-percentage-algorithm) algorithm.
- 4. For each address in the map:
+ 5. For each address in the map:
     - If the address is not ejected and the multiplier is greater than 0, decrease the multiplier by 1.
     - If the address is ejected, and the current time is after `ejection_timestamp + min(base_ejection_time * multiplier, max(base_ejection_time, max_ejection_time))`, un-eject the address.

 ### Ejection and Un-ejection

-To eject an address, set the current ejection timestamp to the current time, increase the ejection time multiplier by 1, and call `eject()` on each subchannel wrapper in that address's subchannel wrapper list.
+To eject an address, set the current ejection timestamp to the timestamp that was recorded when the timer fired, increase the ejection time multiplier by 1, and call `eject()` on each subchannel wrapper in that address's subchannel wrapper list.

 To un-eject an address, set the current ejection timestamp to `null` and call `uneject()` on each subchannel wrapper in that address's subchannel wrapper list.